Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

 We can suppose that all fundamental sequences that we consider satisfy the following properties.
 Let $\Gamma _{R(Q_i,\ldots ,Q_n)}$ be a free product of some factors.
 Then \begin {enumerate} \item [1)] the images of abelian factors under $\pi _i$ are different factors of $F(t_{k_{i-1}+1},\ldots ,t_{k_i})$; \item [2)] the images under $\pi _i$ of factors which are surface groups are different factors of $F(t_{k_{i-1}+1},\ldots ,t_{k_i})$ or of $\Gamma$; \item [3)] if some quadratic equation in $Q_i=1$ has free variables in this fundamental sequence, then these variables correspond to some variables among $t_{k_{i-1}+1},\ldots ,t_{k_i}$, the images under $\pi _i$ of coefficients of quadratic equations cannot be conjugated into $F(t_{k_{i-1}+1},\ldots ,t_{k_i})$; \item [4)] different factors in the free decomposition of $\Gamma _{R(Q_i,\ldots ,Q_n)}$ are sent into different factors in the free decomposition of $\Gamma _{R(Q_{i+1},\ldots ,Q_n)}*F(t_{k_{i-1}+1},\ldots,t_{k_i}).$ \end{enumerate}

-\begin{prop} For a system of equations $S$ over $\Gamma$ one can effectively construct a finite set of strict fundamental sequences that satisfy the first and second restriction above, such that every solution of $S$ factors through one of these fundamental sequences. \end{prop} \begin{proof} Using Proposition \ref{prop7} we can construct a finite number of strict fundamental sequences over $\Gamma$ such that each solution of $S$ factors through one of them.
-In addition, if the corresponding fundamental sequence over a free group satisfies first and second restrictions, then the fundamental sequence obtained in Proposition \ref{prop7} can be also constructed satisfying these restrictions.
+\begin{prop} For a system of equations $S$ over $\Gamma$ one can effectively construct a finite set of strict completed fundamental sequences that satisfy the first and second restrictions above, such that every solution of $S$ factors through one of these fundamental sequences.
+These fundamental sequences correspond to a tree which we denote $T_{CE}(\Gamma _{R(S)})$ (canonical embedding tree). \end{prop} \begin{proof} Using Proposition \ref{11} we can construct a finite number of strict (completed) fundamental sequences over $\Gamma$ such that each solution of $S$ factors through one of them.
+In addition, if the corresponding fundamental sequence over a free group satisfies first and second restrictions, then the fundamental sequence obtained in Proposition \ref{11} can be also constructed satisfying these restrictions.
 To do this algorithmically one only needs to solve the word problem in $\Gamma$-limit groups which are given as subgroups of NTQ groups.
 And the word problem in NTQ groups is solvable because they are toral relatively hyperbolic.\end{proof}

 \begin{definition} We call fundamental sequences satisfying the first and second restrictions {\em well aligned} fundamental sequences.\end{definition}